Redocly/redoc/docs/config.md

 ### scrollYOffset

 Specifies a vertical scroll-offset.
-This is useful when there are fixed positioned elements at the top of the page, such as navbars, headers etc.
+This setting is useful when there are fixed positioned elements at the top of the page, such as navbars, headers, etc.

 Note that you can specify the `scrollYOffset` value in any of the following ways:
 - as a number - a fixed number of pixels to be used as the offset.